amtzespinosa/kioptrix1-walkthrough/README.md

 > **Spoiler:** Nothing was found :(

 ### Enumerating SMB
 SMB ports are well known for being insecure.
 There are loads of exploits for them.
 So make sure your samba ports are closed.
-But now we are in the attackers side so it's good for us that SMB ports are open.
+But now we are in the attacker's side so it's good for us that SMB ports are open.

 Let's start enumerating SMB.